 Strengthen your current marriage in any way you can.
 The key to any family, especially a step-family, is the relationship between the two adult partners.
 Make sure that you make time for "dates," when the two adults can spend time together without children, doing fun things.

 Make sure that the two of you are communicating effectively, being open about feelings and solving problems in a spirit of teamwork.
 Do not allow the child/ren's behavior or your differences in parenting style come between you in your marriage.
 After all, as mentioned in (5) above, half of your years of marriage or more will be spent together without children in the home.
 Make sure that you are building on your common interests so that you will be ready for the post-childrearing years.

 Don't hesitate to get professional help if you need it.
 Making a step-family work, and making a marriage work within the structure of a step-family, can be very difficult.
-Dean Clinic's Psychiatry Department has a number of professionals who have many years experience working with stepfamilies, and there are other counselors with similar professional experience in the Dane County area as well.
+Dean Medical Group's Psychiatry Department has a number of professionals who have many years experience working with stepfamilies, and there are other counselors with similar professional experience in the Dane County area as well.

 Don't be shy about getting an assessment to determine if counseling would be helpful.
 Often times, counseling can be fairly short-term (8 to 12 sessions), especially if the adults don't wait too long to get needed help.
 People don't hesitate to call in a lawyer for a legal problem or an accountant for a financial problem.
 Similarly, call in the mental health professionals when you have a relationship or behavioral problem in the family.
 You'll be glad you did.